SeriousGuy888/HatapediaSvelte/src/content/articles/Arvi.md

 Arvi left to found the new city of [[Neville]].

+## Builder of the Scammington Bar

+Arvi was the designer, builder, and destroyer of the [[Scammington Bar]] in [[Scammington]].

+### Poems About the Scammington Bar

+Arvi wrote a couple of poems around the time he was building the Scammington Bar.
+They are as follows.

+>[!quote] "What is the net" by Arvi, 2023-01-18
+> What is the net
+> Nut
+> Toby makes the nut
+> Toby became the nut
+> Toby is the nut

+>[!quote] "When their drunk" by Arvi, 2023-01-18
+> When their drunk
+> There are \*
+> I strike
+> I hunt
+> I becum

-# Minehut Ban
+## Minehut Ban

-Arvi was banned from Minehut for a month on 2023-04-12 for saying the word "gay".
+Arvi was reportedly banned from Minehut for a month on 2023-04-12 for saying the word "gay".
 He later appealed the ban.

 > minehut moment